 We all seek the gold: its properties, its powers and that is why in the blog The super-nova of fillies & mares those identified individuals ‘traits’ within individual performers are strongly evident where the superior genetic attraction thrives.

-How else do we think Sir Patrick comprehended & analysed Sir Tristram as his stud sire?
-He conveyed where every individual within Sir T carried more than enough genetic breeding evidence.
+Don’t you think, Sir Patrick comprehended & analysed every individual within Sir T to carry more than enough genetic breeding merit.

-Much cheering was & is made of the speeding gene per the studies Dr Emmiline Hill: DNA analysis to muscle development: a prediction to a horses optimum racing distance.
+Acknowledgement to that of the speed gene per the studies Dr Emmiline Hill: DNA analysis to muscle development: a prediction to a horses optimum racing distance.

 Much as one can take interest – is it & at the same time, the stallion is up on the mare, one purely says “wait a minute, we’ll order the classic winning speed-gene, thank you”.

-I come back time and time on this….where superior performers not only race better, they race different.
+I come back time and time on this factor ….where superior performers not only race better, they race different.
 That difference is time n’ motion, balance n’ gait effortless: bio-mechanical physical perfect.

 Watch the video’s of Man O War, any great champion you like and you might get the picture.